anim-mgnet.gif (4038 bytes)MGNet

 Marcus Speh's Multigrid Tutorial

-A long time ago, Marcus Speh worked at CERN in the field of high energy physics.
-Then the web came along and he moved to London to work for a web company.
-Uli Rüde took this tutorial over and reworked it a bit.
-It has moved to MGNet, where I am updating the links, where possible.
-While somewhat dated, it still has interesting things to say about object oriented multigrid in C++ and high energy physics.
+A long, long time ago, Marcus Speh worked at CERN in the field of high energy physics.
+Then the web came along and he moved to London to work for one of the first web companies.
+Uli Ruede took this tutorial over and reworked it a bit.
+It moved to MGNet, where I updated the links where possible.
+While quite dated, it still has interesting things to say about object oriented multigrid in C++ and high energy physics.